Selection of logs of motor boat charter trips in the eastern Med

 Swimming is good; at 3 pm we decide to leave for Tribunj marina, to explore the old town and tourist resort.

-When using the deck-shower a corroded mixer tap disintegrates, causing hot water to splash out: No way to turn it off other than by switching off the domestic water pump; this means no water nor working toilets on board(!); a solution is needed urgently.
+When using the deck-shower a corroded mixer tap disintegrates, hot water is splash out: No way to turn it off other than by switching off the domestic water pump; this means no water available nor working toilets on board(!); a solution is needed urgently.

 After arrival in Tribunj marina (with fresh NW) I get in touch with Offshore Boote; helpers arrive by 7:30 pm and block off the hot water supply to the deck shower.
 Ah!
 The domestic water system is restored and so is the crew's morale.